 …“Today, after four years of independence and a unique profile, Lebanon is applying for membership of the international community.
 Our success rests on making sure that we ourselves do not bring about any delay or rejection by reverting to a nation of mediocrity and unrest through sheer laziness or failing in our vigilance and determination…”

-On this November 8th day, M.C.
-Le Jour
+On this November day, M.C., Le Jour, November 22nd, 1947.

 “Age-old difficulties are always at the root of new difficulties and in this case the situation is particularly delicate.
 This is the Orient.
-Even though everyone knows that France was the first to recognize the independence of Syria and Lebanon, our intentions are often questioned by outside interference” (General De Gaulle)”.
+Even though everyone knows that France was the first to recognise the independence of Syria and Lebanon, our intentions are often questioned by outside interference” (General De Gaulle)”.

 The United States of America

 …“The recognition of Lebanon by the United States of America is a particularly moving event.
 This great country, one of the biggest in the world, has granted its unconditional acquiescence to our independence.
 It has accepted our legitimacy and the right for such a small country to enjoy the same privileges as any other free nation.
 This act will deeply affect thousands of Lebanese in every corner of the world but particularly those who found refuge under the stars and banner whilst waiting to dedicate themselves to their own flag…”